Katherine-Holland/running/README.md

 - Label the Issue:For Agile, I used labels "To do" "In Progress," and "Done."

 ## Create a Kanban Board in GitHub
 I created a project in GitHib called 'Running project user stories' and linked my issues to the board.
+See this link to my board: [Kanban Board](https://github.com/users/Katherine-Holland/projects/2)

 I also labelled them using MoSCow Prioritization to ensure I worked on the user stories in order of importance.
 These are the steps I followed to set this up:

 - Go to the "Projects" tab of your repository.
 - Click New Project to create a project board.